spitikos/docs/core-concepts/ci-cd-workflow.md

-# Documentation: CI/CD and GitOps Workflow
+# Core Concept: CI/CD & GitOps Workflow

 This document explains the project's fully automated CI/CD pipeline, which is designed for a multi-repo structure and enables a seamless GitOps workflow with Argo CD.